-- 5. The purposes of home learning: - Consolidates and reinforces skills and understanding - Exploits resources for learning, of all kinds, at home - Encourages children, as they get older, to develop the self-confidence and discipline needed to study on their own - Enables an effective partnership between home and school. - 6.
-For young children very short activities of different kinds provide an important opportunity to talk about what they are learning to an interested adult and to practise key skills in a supportive environment.
+The purposes of home learning:

+- Consolidates and reinforces skills and understanding. - Encourages children, as they get older, to develop the self-confidence and discipline needed to study on their own. - Enables an effective partnership between home and school.

+For young children, very short activities of different kinds provide an important opportunity to talk about what they are learning to an interested adult and to practise key skills in a supportive environment.
 It is the involvement of parents and carers in joint activities which is most valuable in promoting children's learning.
 Simple games, sharing a book and finding out about words or numbers are typical activities.

-As children get older, home learning provides an opportunity for children to develop the skills of independent learning and this should increasingly become its main purpose.
+As children get older, home learning provides an opportunity for children to develop the skills of independent learning and this should increasingly become the main purpose.
 However, children are not expected to work in isolation and will always need the support and encouragement of an interested adult.

-7. Reading

-Regular reading is vital and should be a daily activity for all children.
-For young children this may mean that the parent does the reading and the child talks about the story and the pictures.
-If a child does not bring a book home from school there are many opportunities to develop reading skills within the home - reading TV information, looking at maps, non-fiction, using the internet or the many books that children have in their bedrooms but don't always have time to read!
+The purpose of reading homework is to make regular reading a daily habit for all children.
+For younger children, this often involves parents reading aloud and discussing the story and illustrations with their child.
+Even without a school book, reading skills can be developed at home through various materials like TV guides, maps, non-fiction books, the internet, and existing books.
 The length of time that children are expected to spend on home learning may vary and increase as children get older.

-8. Expectations
+1. Expectations